 The newest addition to the Town of Algoma is Jones Park located at the north end of Addie Parkway.
-The park has something to offer everyone.
-It boasts playground equipment, walking trails, workout stations, benches for relaxing and enjoying nature, a tennis/pickleball court, and a basketball court.
-A large covered pavilion is available on a first come first serve basis for those special occasions.
+This park has something to offer everyone.
+It boasts playground equipment, walking trails, workout stations, benches, for relaxing and enjoying nature, a tennis/pickleball court, and a basketball court.
+There is also a large covered pavilion that is available on a first come first serve basis for special occasions.

 Kewaunee Park is a small neighborhood park located on the east side of Kewaunee Street in the NE Corner of the Town.
 It offers a variety of playground equipment and a large mowed grass area in which to play soccer, football, or other outdoor sports.

 Town Hall Park, adjacent to the Town Hall, is undergoing significant improvements.
 New play equipment and benches were added in 2019 and other amenities, such as bike racks, a volleyball net, and soccer nets will be added in 2020.
 The landscaping around the playground has been completed.
 Town Hall Park has already proven to be a popular recreational area for residents and visitors.

 The Town also has a pedestrian trail that loops through the woods on the western edge of Town Hall Park.
 This area is a island of peaceful nature in the heart of the Town.